Looking for a bio? Feel free to use this:

 - Digital preservation repository system planning and design

 - Web archiving

-Other mentions of my work and examples of my software in use include:
+Interviews, mentions of my work, and examples of my software in use include:

 - “Improving Workflows at UNC Libraries’ Wilson Special Collections Library”, Erica Titkemeyer and Jessica Venlet, bloggERS!: The Blog of SAA’s Electronic Records Section, 16 October 2018.